SumoLogic/sumologic-documentation/blog-service/2023-09-25-manage-account.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-We're excited to introduce a new addition to our accounts page, you can now export/download detailed child org usage data directly from the account overview page.
+We're excited to introduce a new addition to Sumo Logic orgs parent account users in our accounts page, you can now export/download detailed child org usage data directly from the account overview page.

 ## How to export detailed child usages